ray4go/go-ray/README.md

 - Parameters and return values may be composite types or structs (struct fields must be exported).
 Variadic arguments and multiple return values are supported.

 Actors:
-- Use `ray.NewActor(actorTypeName, args...)` to create a remote actor.
+- Use `ray.NewActor(actorTypeName, args...) -> ActorHandle` to create a remote actor.
 Ray options are also supported via `ray.Option`.
 - `actorTypeName` matches the constructor method name of `actors` registered via `ray.Init(tasks, actors, driver)`.
 Constructor arguments (excluding options) are passed to that method.
 - Use `actorHandle.RemoteCall(methodName, args...) -> ObjectRef` to invoke actor methods.
 Semantics match `ray.RemoteCall()`.